anthillsocial/example-student-projects/public/contents.md

-A repository of student projects from the Media Arts department, at Royal Holloway University in the UK.
-Many students study on the [Digital Media and Culture and Technology (DMCT) BA](https://www.royalholloway.ac.uk/studying-here/undergraduate/media-arts/digital-media-culture-and-technology-ba).
 The code for these examples can be found [here](https://github.com/anthillsocial/example-student-projects).

+# 2023 to 2024

-## Year One 2024
+## Year One

 MA1805: Coding For The Arts